infiniticio/docs.infinitic.io/content/en/workflows/sequential.md

 </code-block></code-group>

-Syntaxicly, this stub can be used as an implementation of the task.
 Functionally, this stub dispatches the task or provides its return value, depending on the current workflow history.
 For example, let's consider this line (from the `HelloWorldImpl` workflow above).

 <code-group><code-block label="Java" active>